Conversations with Suzanne Jones from The Jones Collective

 Why did you develop the Sorrento Art Prize - SAP?

-Our motivation for this initiative is multifaceted.
+Our motivation for this initiative is twofold.
 As artists ourselves, we wanted to offer someone a truly life-changing opportunity without any strings attached.
 That meant creating a prize substantial enough to make a real difference—whether it's a deposit for a home or studio, paying off a mortgage, funding travel and research, or simply enabling an artist to step away from non-art-related jobs and dedicate at least 12 months to their practice.
 We didn’t want to impose restrictions, themes, or requirements that might alter an artist’s authentic creative process.
 Nor did we want them to justify how they’d use the prize through essays or proposals—we simply wanted to see their best work.

-The third layer stems from our love for Sorrento and our involvement with the Sorrento Chamber of Commerce.
+The second layer stems from our love for Sorrento and our involvement with the Sorrento Chamber of Commerce.
 We are always exploring ways to promote the town as a year-round destination, so SAP has been designed to spotlight the July-August period, building on the momentum of our Winter Festival, Taste Sorrento, in June.
 Winter in Sorrento is a hidden gem—crisp morning beach walks, serene bush trails, cozy restaurants, wellness retreats, boutique shopping, and, of course, our vibrant art scene with seven galleries to explore.
+While summer is undeniably popular, winter offers a blissful charm we are eager to share and cultural tourism is a wonderful way to showcase all that Sorrento has to offer.

 Question Two: